A family in the process of moving, possibly packing belongings or transitioning to a new home.

 • The veteran had been totally disabled and then died, but their disability may not have been the cause of death (in certain circumstances)

 Beyond service time or surviving spouse requirements, you have to meet the lender’s guidelines in order to qualify for a VA loan.
-Here are the guidelines of Rocket Mortgage.
+Each lender may have slightly different requirements.
+Here are our guidelines at Rocket Mortgage.

-• Minimum 580 qualifying FICO® Score (however, a minimum of 620 can provide the most DTI and credit score flexibility)
+• Minimum 580 qualifying FICO® Score (however, a minimum of 620 provides the most debt-to-income ratio (DTI) and credit score flexibility)

 • DTI may vary, but if your score is 580 – 619, no more than 38% of your monthly income can go toward your house payment and no more than 45% of your monthly income can go toward your total monthly debt payments (including the mortgage payment).